GuidoBisocoli/SDL3-TMX-LOADER/README.md

 - On Linker/Input add SDL3_image.lib and libtmxlite-s.lib (libtmxlite-s-d.lib for Debug)
 - Add the code (\hdr and \src folders)
 - Build it and run it

+You can also download it and test it frome Releases